 SPECIAL AUTHORIZATION FOR LAUNCHING OUTSIDE DESIGNATED CEMENT LAUNCH RAMPS

-Watercraft in this category will be issued a beach launch pass at the inspection station.
+Watercraft in this category will be issued a pink beach launch pass at the inspection station.
 The following types of watercraft may qualify: Hobie Cat sailboats, small to medium sailboats, watercraft categorized as hand-launched that have a gas powered/water cooled motor and other watercraft that do not meet the hand-launched criteria but cannot safely and reasonably launch from cement launch ramps.
 Watercraft are required to arrive at an inspection station before closing to get an exit inspection.

 Have watercraft prepared for the entrance and exit inspection process: